-- ./elxflash /update /auto Upgrades the firmware or boot code using auto-discovery. - The fwmatrix.txt file is ignored.
-You must place the desired update versions of firmware boot code in their respective directories. - If the update versions are higher than the currently installed versions on the adapter then the update versions are downloaded to the adapter. - If multiple update versions of firmware or boot code are found for an adapter, the highest versions are downloaded to the adapter. - When performing the boot code update operation, the Adapter Management Utility uses the highest boot code version found.
-Since multiple compatible versions of boot code may exist, the highest version is selected in the following order: - 1.
-Universal (U) - 2.
-Pair (P) - 3.
-Open (O) - 4.
-EFI (E) - 5. x86 (B)
+./elxflash /update /auto - Upgrades the firmware or boot code using auto-discovery.

+- The fwmatrix.txt file is ignored.
+You must place the desired update versions of firmware or boot code in their respective directories.

+- If the update versions are higher than the currently installed versions on the adapter then the update versions are downloaded to the adapter.

+- If multiple update versions of firmware or boot code are found for an adapter, the most recent versions are downloaded to the adapter.

+- When performing the boot code update operation, the Adapter Management Utility uses the most recent boot code version found.
+Since multiple compatible versions of boot code may exist, the most recent version is selected in the following order:

+- 1. Universal (U)

+- 2. Pair (P)

+- 3. Open (O)

+- 4. EFI (E)

+- 5. x86 (B)

-Note: The highest boot code version is downloaded regardless of the installed boot code.
+Note: The most recent boot code version is downloaded regardless of the installed boot code.
 This allows upgrading from one type of boot code to another type.